18F/handbook/_pages/software-tools/slack.md

 Please keep #news posts limited to information that the entire team needs to know.
 This includes things like:

+- Major events impacting all of TTS or a TTS Business unit
 - Required trainings
 - Necessary security and compliance actions
 - Policy changes or reminders